Solar hot water in Australia: New South Wales

 The New South Wales (NSW) Residential rebate program, running from 01/10/2007 to 30/06/2009, offered all house owners in NSW a rebate on systems that were replacing existing electric hot water systems.

-More efficient systems (emitting less Greenhouse gas) eligible for more RECs (Renewable Energy Certificate) generated a higher rebate.
+More efficient systems that emit less greenhouse gas eligible for more RECs (Renewable Energy Certificate) generated a higher rebate.

 Northern Territory

-Power and Water Corporation, the principal water and electricity supplier in the Northern Territory, offers an REC buyback scheme on installations of solar water heaters.
+PowerWater, the principal water and electricity supplier in the Northern Territory, offers an REC buyback scheme on installations of solar water heaters.
 The buyback must be applied for and assigned less than one year after the installation.

 Queensland

 The Queensland Government's solar hot water rebate scheme finished on June 30, 2005.

-No state rebates are offered at the present, however the Queensland government in 2007 announced the phasing-out of electric hot water systems commencing in 2010.
+No state rebates are offered at the present; however, the Queensland government in 2007 announced the phasing-out of electric hot water systems commencing in 2010.
 From 2010, Queenslanders who needed to replace their household hot water system due to breakdown were no longer able to install electric systems and instead had to choose from gas, solar or heat pump options.
-Prior to this, the Queensland government had already banned the installation of electric hot water systems in newly constructed houses; a law which came into effect on 1 March 2006.
+Prior to this, the Queensland government had already banned the installation of electric hot water systems in newly constructed houses, a law which came into effect on March 1, 2006.
 The ban on electric hot water systems was repealed on January 1, 2013 and currently Queenslanders are permitted to install electric hot water systems.

 The Brisbane City Council offered a rebate of $400 from August 30, 2008 to June 1, 2009.